GMOD/Apollo/docs/Migration.md

 # Migration guide

-This guide explains how to prepare your Web Apollo 2.0 instance, and to migrate data from previous Web Apollo versions into 2.0.
+This guide explains how to prepare your Apollo 2.x instance, and to migrate data from previous Web Apollo versions into 2.0.

-In all cases you will need to follow the [guide for setting up your 2.0 instance](Apollo2Build.md).
+In all cases you will need to follow the [guide for setting up your 2.x instance](Apollo2Build.md).

 ## Migration from Evaluation to Production: